GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

 ### Secret Manager Property Source

-The Spring Cloud GCP integration for Google Cloud Secret Manager enables you to use Secret Manager as a bootstrap property source.
+The Spring Framework on Google Cloud integration for Google Cloud Secret Manager enables you to use Secret Manager as a bootstrap property source.

 This allows you to specify and load secrets from Google Cloud Secret